Turkey ‘determined’ to drive out Syrian Kurdish forces

 ISTANBUL (AP) — Turkey said Tuesday it is working with the United States to coordinate the withdrawal of American forces but remains “determined” to clear U.S.-allied Kurdish fighters from northeastern Syria.

-Foreign Minister Mevlut Cavusoglu told reporters that “if Turkey says it will enter, it will.”
+Foreign Minister Mevlut Cavusoglu told reporters that “if Turkey says it will enter, it will,” in comments carried by private DHA news agency.

 For weeks, Turkey has been threatening to launch a new offensive against the Kurdish fighters, who partnered with the U.S. to drive the Islamic State group out of much of northern and eastern Syria.
 Ankara views the Kurdish forces as terrorists because of their links to an insurgent group inside Turkey.